Find Trade Colleges

 67% Freshmen Loans

-67% of Miles Community College students take out loans to afford college costs.
-The average amount of student loans is $6,200 a year.
+Roughly 67% of students at Miles Community College take out loans to pay for college.
+The typical student loan amount is $6,200 a year.
 The student loan default rate of 5.2% means most graduates are not struggling to pay off their loans.

 #19